GabCas28/Image-Repository/README.md

 * [As a **busy user** I want to have **fast responses** in order to **optimize my schedule**](https://github.com/GabCas28/Image-Repository/issues/10)

-## Milestones and Issues :golf:
+## Project Planning in Milestones and Issues :golf:

-As a planning for the project, a few milestones are set, covering the previously mentioned features.
+As a planning for the project a few milestones are set, along with several issues covering the previously mentioned User Stories.
+All the open issues are grouped inside the [project roadmap](https://.github.com/GabCas28/Image-Repository/projects/1).

 * [Project Planning](https://github.com/GabCas28/Image-Repository/milestone/2) (For this week)
   * [Write down user stories](https://github.com/GabCas28/Image-Repository/issues/4)